animesh7780/Email-Delivery-Agent/README.md

 - Task extraction patterns
 - Reply generation style

+Note: The backend LLM integration uses Google Gemini via the `google-generativeai` package.
+You can switch `GEMINI_MODEL` in your `.env` to a different supported model.

 ## 🔒 Security Notes

 - Never commit `.env` file with real API keys